Presbyterian-Church-of-Coventry/sermon-api/README.md

 python3 main.py -auth
 ```

-with your `client_secrets.json` file in the data directory on your local machine.
 This will open a webpage where you can authenticate your channel, which will generate an `oauth2.json` file you need to bind to `/app/data/oauth2.json` on your Docker container.
 This will keep the container permenantly authenticated.

 If you would like to run the API on bare metal, rename `.env_example` to `.env` and fill the variables in there, then run `python3 main.py -a`.